Joe Wright (basketball): Finland

 On February 12, 1992, Wright set the Korisliiga single game scoring record when he scored 79 points against Pantterit.

 Iceland

 Wright joined Úrvalsdeild club Breiðablik in January 1993.
-In his first game, he scored 55 points in a 108-110 loss against Keflavík and followed it up by scoring 53 points against Haukar in his next game.
+In his first game, he scored 55 points in a 108–110 loss against Keflavík and followed it up by scoring 53 points against Haukar in his next game.
 On 29 January, Wright led Breiðablik to its second victory of the season by scoring 67 points against Njarðvík, the second highest single game scoring in the Úrvalsdeild karla history.
 In his first five games, he averaged 52.8 points per game.
 In February, he was selected for the Icelandic All-Star game.
-For the season he averaged a league leading 44.1 points per game but was unable to help Breiðablik stave of relegation.
+For the season he averaged a league leading 44.1 points per game but was unable to help Breiðablik stave off relegation.

 In September 1994, Wright Joined Grindavík and played with them two games against M7 Basket in the FIBA Korać Cup.
 In the two games he scored 33 and 27 points.